Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 **What's alive in us?** When we say what is contributing to our well being, how we feel and what our needs are that are behind our feelings, that answers the question of what's alive in us at a given moment.

-a second question that nonviolent communication directs itself to is **what would make life more wonderful**? that's where our requests come in.
+a second question that Nonviolent Communication directs itself to is **what would make life more wonderful**? that's where our requests come in.
 We say what we would like to make life more wonderful.

 [38:20]
-So nonviolent communication involves sharing what's alive in us.
+So Nonviolent Communication involves sharing what's alive in us.
 What would make life more wonderful?
 To receive the same information from other people, to connect with what's alive in them, and what would make life more wonderful for them.
 It has been my experience that when we connect at this level, what's alive in each other and what would make life more wonderful for each other, and we avoid the following, we can find ways of getting everyone's needs fulfilled compassionately.

 ## Avoid criticism blame insults or demands